STYJ/LearnBlockchain.dev/content/docs/learn/blockchain/_index.md

 < insert image of blocks connected with a chain with genesis block header and latest block>

-An in-depth look at this upgrade can be found [on the next page](properties.md) but effectively, *the chain that connnects these blocks enables the automatic, immediate and instant propagation any changes (be it malicious, unintended or genuine) from an earlier block to the latest block*.
+This upgrade enables *the automatic, immediate and instant propagation any changes (be it malicious, unintended or genuine) from an earlier block to the latest block*.
 Users are able to detect if an earlier block has been modified without having to comb through the entire chain!
+Talk about optimisation!

+## In-depth look at how the "chain" works

+The automatic, immediate and instant propogataion of any changes to earlier blocks in a blockchain is achieved through the cryptographic algorithm known as hashing.

+### Hashing

+In short, hashing

+A more

+To fully grasp how the "chain" enables the abovementioned functionality, we must first deconstruct blocks a little further.

+ we understand that the blockchain data structure consists of 2 elements; blocks

+##

 How cool is that?
 It is cool right?
 No...?
-Okay maybe it is not entirely obvious why this functionality is amazing so read the [benefits and usecases](benefits%20and%20usecases.md) page to understand better!
+Okay maybe it is not entirely obvious now why this functionality is amazing so read the [benefits and usecases](benefits%20and%20usecases.md) page to understand better!